Jacob Meyers Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in the league.
+- The Pirates pitching staff ranks 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Pirates have the 21st-ranked team ERA across all league pitching staffs (4.91).
+- The Pirates have a 4.73 team ERA that ranks 17th among all league pitching staffs.

-- Pirates pitchers combine to rank 19th in baseball in home runs given up (13 total, 1.3 per game).
+- Pirates pitchers combine to allow 15 total home runs at a rate of 1.4 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.